Today's Best Tech Deals

 The Laser Egg+ CO2 also works with IFTTT.
 Some of the compatible applets will notify you when the indoor air quality is poor—though the app itself provides notifications—and others track air quality readings to a Google spreadsheet and change the color of your smart lights when the air quality is bad.

-The Laser Egg+ CO2 doesn’t add much to the Laser Egg 2+ except carbon dioxide detection, but seeing as the lack of that feature was my main criticism of the older device, this upgrade is fairly big deal.
+The Laser Egg+ CO2 doesn’t add much to the Laser Egg 2+ except carbon dioxide detection, but seeing as the lack of that feature was my main criticism of the older device, this upgrade is a fairly big deal.
 I can’t say that guarantees it will help improve your productivity, but it does make the Laser Egg a more well-rounded air-quality monitor, and that’s enough to recommend it.

 Kaiterra Laser Egg+ CO2